microsoft/vcpkg-docs/vcpkg/consume/asset-caching.md

 All asset caches are configured through the `X_VCPKG_ASSET_SOURCES` environment variable.
 The value of `X_VCPKG_ASSET_SOURCES` follows a specific [configuration syntax](../users/assetcaching.md).

-you want to use instead,
-replace the URL and provide a SAS token as the second parameter in the configuration string.

 > [!div class="checklist"]
 > * [Create an asset cache directory](#1---create-an-asset-cache-directory)
 > * [Configure `X_VCPKG_ASSET_SOURCES`](#2---configure-x_vcpkg_asset_sources)